Fall 2016 Enrollment

 Patriot Athletics is a multi-divisional institution that currently sponsors one NCAA Division I program, 14 NCAA Division II programs, and five intercollegiate club programs.
 Patriot Men’s Athletics sports are: Baseball, Basketball, Cross Country, Golf Soccer, Tennis, and Track & Field.
 The Women’s sports are: Cross Country, Golf, Tennis, Track & Field, and Volleyball.
 Additionally, Bass Fishing, Cheerleading, Ice Hockey, Lacrosse, and Patriette Dance comprise the Patriot Athletic Club Sport programs.

-DBU’s baseball team (Division I) competes as a member of the Missouri Valley Conference, and its NCAA DII programs compete in the Heartland Conference.
+DBU’s Baseball team (Division I) competes as a member of the Missouri Valley Conference, and its NCAA DII programs compete in the Heartland Conference.
 Dan Heefner, coach of the DBU Baseball team, was elected Baseball Coach of the Year.
 He takes an active role in mentoring the players that come through his program.
-106 DBU baseball players have been drafted into the MLB over the years.
-DBU Basketball Coach Dr. Blake Flickner was also named Coach of the You in the Heartland Conference.
+106 DBU Baseball players have been drafted into the MLB over the years.
+DBU Basketball Coach Dr. Blake Flickner was also named Coach of the Year in the Heartland Conference.